 What are samosas typically made of?

-Samosas are traditionally made with a pastry dough filled with vegetables, meats, or lentils, seasoned with various spices.
+Samosas usually have a pastry shell filled with veggies, meats, or lentils and spices.

 Can chicken samosas be baked instead of fried?